Local government rates raised on property are the primary way in which local councils in Australia collect revenue for community services.

 Reduced Urban Footprint

-Key Point: SVR promotes development in desirable areas, reducing sprawl
+Key Point: SV promotes development in desirable areas, reducing sprawl

 Larger buildings which accommodate more homes and businesses are more valuable in terms of improvements.
-Under CIV, they will attract higher rates, whereas under SVR they do not.
-As a result, SVR encourages higher density development in areas where it is permitted and economically viable.
+Under CIV, they will attract higher rates, whereas under SV they do not.
+As a result, SV encourages higher density development in areas where it is permitted and economically viable.
 This development will take pressure off the urban fringe, reducing the pace of urban sprawl.

 Benefits of this include: